-Feline Leukemia Virus (FeLV) is a highly contagious virus that can be prevented by correctly vaccinating your cat.
+Feline Leukaemia Virus (FeLV) is a highly contagious virus that can be prevented by correctly vaccinating your cat.

-5. Currently, no treatment is available to eliminate FeLV, the cat can only receive supportive care and treatment for secondary bacterial, viral, and parasitic infections.
+5 Currently no treatment is available to eliminate FeLV, the cat can only receive supportive care and treatment for secondary bacterial, viral, and parasitic infections.
 Chemotherapy, immune-modulatory drugs, and blood transfusions can sometimes extend the life expectancy.
-FeLV cats should be kept indoors and separate from other cats to prevent spreading FeLV and prevent the FeLV positive cat
+FeLV cats should be kept indoors and separate from other cats to prevent spreading FeLV.

-8. The virus can be prevented by vaccination.
+8 The virus can be prevented by vaccination.
 Cats require initially two vaccinations.
-The first vaccination should occur after 9 weeks of age and a second booster vaccination should be given three weeks to a month later.
-It is important to booster the vaccine on a yearly basis.
-Cleaning your house well can also help to prevent the disease.
+The first vaccination should occur after nine weeks of age and a second booster vaccination should be given three weeks to a month later.
+It is important to boost the vaccine on a yearly basis.
+Cleaning well can also help to prevent the disease.
 The virus can only survive a couple of days in the environment and disinfectants can easily kill the virus.

 Please feel free to contact us for further information or to book a vaccination or testing visit at Family Vet Clinic.

 Written by Dr Tessa Brouwer, BVSc, MSc, BSc